 It took around five years for Eclipse to be built from start to finish.
 While she was always designed to be a huge, luxurious Superyacht, the focus was more on decking it out appropriately rather than breaking any records.
-An award-winning superyacht, she’s incredibly spacious, with endless rooms to explore and a sleek, neutral colour palette running through.
+An award-winning superyacht, she’s incredibly spacious, with endless rooms to explore and a sleek, neutral color palette running through.

 The Eclipse’s owner, Roman Abramovich, was more focused on facilities: he wanted more than one helicopter pad and a large swimming pool, too.
 Other than that, designer Terry Disdale had free reign for the rest of the superyacht.
-It’s just as much a clean piece of architectural styling as it is a stunning experience on-deck.
+It’s just as much a clean piece of architectural styling as it is a stunning experience on deck.

 LOA: 533 feet (162.5 metres) Builder: Blohm + Voss Country of build: Germany Year of build: 2009 Yacht owner: Roman Abramovich Yacht price: $500 million Number of guests: 30 Number of crew: 70

 Fulk Al Salamah translates to “Ship of Peace” and that’s something that sounds like a given when you’ve taken a look at this superyacht’s incredible layout.
 Developed under the codename Project Saffron, Fulk Al Salamah is more of a support vessel than she is a typical superyacht.

 While she might still come complete with all of the necessities for a particularly relaxing voyage, she’s more so known for being a transport ship for the Royal Navy of Oman.
 She’s also used as a sort of friendship boat — pun intended — and is often sailed across the world with the intention of strengthening ties with the Sultanate.
 In some ports, influential people are welcomed onboard.